ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ### 3. Ocean shipping section.

 The function of this section is to provide means for the conservation of ocean tonnage and for the transportation of necessities by import restrictions and by priority control of export shipments.
-It will carry out the policies of the War Trade Administration by its con- trol over bunker and ship stores, by refusing or withholding licenses to any vessel not under military control entering the harbors of the United States, and by exercising control over cargoes, destination, and ship activities in general.
+It will carry out the policies of the War Trade Administration by its control over bunker and ship stores, by refusing or withholding licenses to any vessel not under military control entering the harbors of the United States, and by exercising control over cargoes, destination, and ship activities in general.

-This section will maintain records of licenses issued, ship move- ments, ship cargoes, agreements entered into by shipowners, charter- ers, and operators; it will maintain records of shipowners, masters of vessels, and parties interested in the transfer of ships, and maintain a file giving the nationality, type, tonnage, and ownership of all vessels; it will approve the transfer of ownership of vessels; and audit ship stores.
+This section will maintain records of licenses issued, ship movements, ship cargoes, agreements entered into by shipowners, charterers, and operators; it will maintain records of shipowners, masters of vessels, and parties interested in the transfer of ships, and maintain a file giving the nationality, type, tonnage, and ownership of all vessels; it will approve the transfer of ownership of vessels; and audit ship stores.
 It will maintain branch agents in all ports of entry.
 The work of the section will be carried on by the collectors of customs.

 ### 4. Enemy trade section.